 While it should not be expensive, your local veterinarian may charge upwards of $300 – $500 for a titer test.
 However, as the demand for titer tests increase, the cost will go down.
 Our hope is that the #titerchallenge will not only help spread the word about this invaluable test, but it will also increase the demand to help make it affordable for the average, struggling pet parent.

 In the meantime, the good news is that you don’t have to pay those fees.
-If your vet is quoting you out of your budget, click the buttons below for instructions on how to order a titer test – at a totally reasonable price – from two of the top veterinarians in the country.
+If your vet is quoting you out of your budget, click the button below for instructions on how to order a titer test – at a totally reasonable price – from one of the top veterinarians in the country.